gregWDumont/portfolio-backend/README.md

    Integrate Gunicorn as a production-ready WSGI HTTP server to serve my Python web application efficiently.
 Ensure optimal performance and reliability.

 2. **Database Setup:**
-   Integrate a database (e.g., PostgreSQL, MySQL, MongoDB) to efficiently handle data storage and retrieval.
+   Integrate a database (PostgreSQL) to efficiently handle data storage and retrieval.

 ## Future Features 🔭